British Rail Class 373: Accidents and incidents

 The majority of the recommendations were implemented by 23 October 2012.

 Record runs

 On 30 July 2003, on the opening press run of the Channel Tunnel Rail Link Section 1, 373313/314 established a new British rail speed record of 334.7 km/h, breaking the previous record of 261.0 km/h set by an Advanced Passenger Train on 20 December 1979.

-On 16 May 2006 373209/210 created a record for the longest non-stop high-speed journey when it made the 1421 km journey from London to Cannes in 7 hours 25 minutes.
-This was a publicity event for the Da Vinci Code film; the train carried actors Tom Hanks and Audrey Tautou and director Ron Howard, who had jointly named the train The Da Vinci Code prior to departing for the film premiere at the Cannes Film Festival.
+On 16 May 2006, 373209/210 created a record for the longest non-stop high-speed journey when it made the 1421 km journey from London to Cannes in 7 hours 25 minutes.
+This was a publicity event for the Da Vinci Code film; the train carried actors Tom Hanks and Audrey Tautou, with director Ron Howard, who had jointly named the train The Da Vinci Code prior to departing for the film premiere at the Cannes Film Festival.